 Your body language and facial expressions will be even more vital during a virtual interview, where only your top half can be seen.
 Try to smile, listen carefully, take as many cues as possible from your interviewer and maintain that energy throughout.
 Look directly into the camera for extra impact.

 Zoom interviews might seem daunting and unfamiliar.
-But don’t forget to see the positives – no one can see your twitching fingers or tapping foot.
-A lot of your nervous energy may now be imperceptible to an interviewer leaving you free to nail that interview!
+But don’t forget to see the positives – no one can see your twitching fingers or tapping foot like they would in an in-office interview.
+A lot of your nervous energy may now be imperceptible to an interviewer leaving you free to nail that interview and bag your dream job!

 Tip 5: Use your secret mirror

-Try not to look down too much during your interview.
-Checking the Self View camera now and again is a great way of correcting yourself.
+Try not to look down too much during your job interview.
+Checking the self view camera now and again is a great way of correcting yourself.
 Think of it as your secret mirror.
 Use it!
 Have a quick glance at yourself to see if your eyes are alive, if you’re smiling and if you look approachable and presentable at all times.
 Employers are looking for someone they can connect with on a personal and professional level.

 Be mindful of your shoulders.
 Avoid slumping forward and tipping backwards: Straight spine, aligned shoulders and neck.
 If you’re not aligned this will also compromise your voice.
 15 minutes before the interview do a quick VOCAL WARM UP like this one here.